GordonCW/cs3245hw/hw1/README.txt

 == Python Version ==

-I'm (We're) using Python Version <3.6.2> for this assignment.
+I'm using Python Version <3.6.2> for this assignment.

 == General Notes about this assignment ==

 This program build the language model for each language in the following way.
 Find all four consecutive characters for all training sentences.
 Compute the probability of those "4-gram" appearing in the training text.

-To find all "4-gram" in a sentence, we take 4 characters of the sentence at a time and slides the window one unit right until the window capture the last four characters.
+To find all "4-gram" in a sentence, I took 4 characters of the sentence at a time and slides the window one unit right until the window capture the last four characters.

 Since for each "4-gram", it may appear in all three of the language.
 I use a dictionary to store the data of the language model.
 The keys are all the "4-gram" appearing in at least one language.
 The values are dictionary with keys being three language and those values being the number of times the "4-gram" appears in that language.